How to successfully transfer property

 The local real estate market has developed into a strong economic factor in the United Arab Emirates ("UAE").
 This holds true especially due to the fact that it has become the focus of interest for international investors.

 The legal framework for selling or purchasing real estate varies from Emirate to Emirate.
 Law No. 7 of 2006 as amended ("Dubai Real Estate Registration Law") forms part of a number of laws which were issued in the Emirate of Dubai to govern the real estate sector.

 In particular, regulations were implemented that name those areas of Dubai in which foreigners are permitted to purchase property (so-called freehold areas), such as Arabian Ranches, The Palm Jumeirah and Dubai Marina, as well as rules with regard to the purchase of off-plan properties and provisions regulating jointly-owned property.
 Furthermore, the rights and obligations of real estate brokers were redefined from scratch to set bounds to dishonest business practices.

 With regard to types of property rights, it has to be distinguished between freehold and long-term leasehold.

 According to general understanding, a freehold title provides the most superior form of property ownership.
 The bearer of a freehold right is the unrestricted owner of the land and the structures built thereupon.
 Hence, he can freely dispose of the property, in particular by selling, mortgaging or bequeathing his asset.
 The only restrictions are existing laws and rights of others.
 The freehold right is, furthermore, not limited in time.

 Long-term leasehold defines a right derived from freehold.
 The main difference is that the leasehold right is limited by time and subject to a superior title.
-In the UAE, the usual term of a long-term lease is 90 or 99 years depending on the project.
+In the UAE, the period for long-term leasehold lasts up to 99 years, depending on the project.
 Generally, the rent is a one-time payment made for the whole term at the beginning of the lease.